sourabhms66/Cancer_genomics_binary_outcome_prediction/README.md

 # Project Overview: Cancer Genomics Binary Outcome Prediction
 This project focuses on predicting binary outcomes in cancer genomics data using various machine learning classifiers.
-The dataset used contains features derived from genomics data, which have been cleaned, analyzed, and utilized to build robust models for classification.
+The dataset is used select certain features from genomics data, which have been cleaned, analyzed, and utilized to build different models for classification.
 Below is a step-by-step explanation of the workflow and methods used in the project.

 ## 1. Data Loading and Exploration
 We begin by loading the dataset into a pandas DataFrame.
 The data is inspected for missing values and class distribution.